 Final Thought

-Assessments and simulations aren’t meant to replace interviews—they’re meant to enhance them.
-Used thoughtfully, they can increase objectivity, improve hiring accuracy, and help you select candidates who are truly set up to thrive in the role.
+Assessments and simulations are not meant to replace interviews; they are meant to enhance them.
+Used thoughtfully, they increase objectivity, improve hiring accuracy, and help you select candidates who are truly set up to thrive in the role.

 Share This Story, Choose Your Platform!